Home Therapy Assistance Dog Certification

 Who Put These Licence Standards and Programs Into Place?

 We did, after over 20 years of research and development, we have noted mainly European and UK standards and developed them for our laws and Compliance Standards.
-We are fully recognised by Australian Airlines and Public Transport (with the exception of the Western Australian Transport Authority as they require local government permits for an assistance dog to operate in that state).
+We are fully recognised by Public Transport (with the exception of the Western Australian Transport Authority as they require local government permits for an assistance dog to operate in that state).

 We do not endorse certain breeds